Strength Through Diversity

 Bachelor of Science with a major in Nursing.
 Associate Degree or Diploma in Nursing hired prior to January 1995.
 Associate Degree or Diploma in Nursing with current matriculation in a BSN program with graduation date within one year of hire will be considered by the Clinical Director of Nursing.

-Experience: 2-3 years acute care experience
+Experience: 3-5 years of acute care experience

 Must have relevant clinical competence in area of nursing practice; new graduates possess current knowledge of the nursing process and its application.